Austin Riley Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Reds pitching staff ranks 11th in MLB.

-- Reds pitchers combine to surrender 97 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Reds pitchers combine to allow 102 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- His most recent time out came on Sunday against the Houston Astros, when the righty went five innings, surrendering five earned runs while allowing 10 hits.
+- In his most recent time out on Thursday, June 8, the right-hander tossed 2 2/3 innings against the Los Angeles Dodgers, giving up three earned runs while surrendering three hits.

-- In 11 games this season, the 29-year-old has a 6.47 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.